ashishps1/awesome-behavioral-interviews/README.md

 </ul>
 </details>
 <details>
-<summary><b>Explain the situation where excess of work and you knew you could not meet the deadline.
+<summary><b>Tell me about a time when you had an excessive amount of work and you knew you could not meet the deadline.
 How did you manage then?</b></summary>
 <ul>
     <li>
         <b>Situation: </b>While working as a software developer at a tech startup, we were in the final stages of launching a new feature.
 A week before the deadline, we received feedback from beta testing that indicated significant issues with user experience.
 This required additional work that was not accounted for in our initial planning.